 A prospectus typically comes in two different forms: preliminary prospectuses and final prospectuses.
 When a company or fund is preparing to release a new security, it will issue a preliminary prospectus.
 Then, once the offering is complete and actually available to investors, a final prospectus will also be available.
 The two versions will likely have many similarities, with the final prospectus containing more details and any changes that took place during the finalization process.

-How to Read a Prospectus
+How to Find and Read a Prospectus

 The purpose of a prospectus is to evaluate if an investment is right for your goals, risk tolerance and existing investment portfolio.
 You may not need to closely read every word in the prospectus to come to this decision.
 In fact, it’s unlikely you will.
 Instead, the best approach is to read through the document with an eye for several crucial pieces of information.